-Welcome to the CRC 1608 Convide
+Welcome to Convide

 On 26 June 2025, Junior Professor Maike Schwammberger was invited to give a talk at this year’s International Symposium on Verification of Autonomous Mobile Systems (VAMS) in Paris.
 In her talk, Maike gave insight into her Convide research, outlining a roadmap towards dynamic conflict management for autonomous traffic agents.